jrouquie/models/research/object_detection/g3doc/running_pets.md

 ![](img/oxford_pet.png)

-## Setting up a Project on Google Cloud
+## Set up a Project on Google Cloud

 To accelerate the process, we'll run training and evaluation on [Google Cloud ML Engine](https://cloud.google.com/ml-engine/) to leverage multiple GPUs.
 To